koffie/mdsage/docs/source/index.rst

 Welcome to the mdsage's documentation!
 =======================================================================================

-mdsage is a package that SA repository for all the sage functions I've written.
+mdsage is a package that contains all reusable SageMath functions I've written.
 See: www.sagemath.org..

 Installation
 ============